CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <h2 id="video-server">Video server</h2>
 <p>System for streaming, started in the 1990s has not a lucky beginning.
 There are a lot of parameters that should be taken into account:</p>
 <ul>
 <li>Storage: video files occupies a very large storage space.
 We need to consider how many contents do we have and how much do they weight.
-One way to store lot of contents without spending too much money is to use Redundant Array of Inexpensive Disks (RAID). <strong>Replication factor:</strong> how many times we have stored a content, it determines its reliability.</li>
+One way to store lot of contents without spending too much money is to use <em>Redundant Array of Inexpensive Disks (RAID)</em>. <strong>Replication factor:</strong> how many times we have stored a content, it determines its reliability.</li>
 </ul>
 <blockquote>
-<p>There are two main types of hard drives: HDD that are rotational drivers, are slow, but not much expensive and SDD solid state that are much faster, but also more expensive.</p>
+<p>There are two main types of hard drives: <strong>HDD (Hard Disk Drive)</strong> that are rotational drivers, are slow, but not much expensive and <strong>SSD (Solid State Drive)</strong> that are much faster, but also more expensive.</p>
 </blockquote>
 <ul>
-<li>speed of loading the content</li>
+<li>Speed of loading the content</li>
-<li>access time</li>
+<li>Access time</li>
-<li>cost</li>
+<li>Costs</li>
 </ul>
 <p>The <strong>long tail graph</strong> put in relation the <strong>hit rate</strong> (how many people watches each content) with the number of contents.<br>
 We can divide the CPs into two main categories depending of their hit rate:</p>
 <ul>
-<li><strong>High hit rate:</strong> left side of the graph, with smaller number of contents, high definition, large storage for each content, payed service, require Ultra Large Bandwidth (ULB) network access, acquisition of content is expensive.
-IPTV.</li>
+<li><strong>High hit rate:</strong> left side of the graph, with smaller number of contents, high definition, large storage for each content, payed service, require Ultra Large Bandwidth (ULB) network access, acquisition of content is expensive. <em>IPTV.</em></li>
-<li><strong>Long tail:</strong> right side of the graph, with large number of contents, low definition, small storage space for each content, free service, doe not require ULB, acquisition of content is mainly free.
-Internet TV.</li>
+<li><strong>Long tail:</strong> right side of the graph, with large number of contents, low definition, small storage space for each content, free service, doe not require ULB, acquisition of content is mainly free. <em>Internet TV.</em></li>
 </ul>
 <h2 id="media-formats">Media formats</h2>
 <p>A digital video is a sequence of images.
 The frequency of those images is called <strong>frame rate</strong>.
 Standard FPS are between 25 and 40, but 8k has more than 100 FPS (UHD).
 The typical resolution is 1280x720 for HD, 1920x1080 for FULL-HD, that are pixels x pixels.
 A pixel is a colored dot.<br>
 Color spaces:</p>
 <ul>
-<li><strong>RGB:</strong> it defines the amount of Red, Green and Blue in each pixel</li>
+<li><strong>RGB:</strong> it defines the amount of Red, Green and Blue in each pixel.</li>
 <li><strong>YCrCb:</strong> amount of Y luminance (<em>luma</em>, the most important), Cr red and Cb blue (the lasts two indicator are called <em>chroma</em>).
 The sampling can be configured in various ways: 4:4:4 is fully sampled, 4:2:2 has less information (the chroma components are halved) so it occupies smaller storage and uses less bandwidth and 4:2:0 where the most dominant characteristic is the luminance which is transmitted every pixel, while the chroma are distributed in 4 pixels each.</li>
 </ul>
 <p>The bit rate for transmitting a FULL HD video is too high if the media is not compressed.
 The formats for storage are different from the formats for transmission.
-An optimized way to compress video files is compression by prediction that works in most of cases, with some exceptions ( first scene of “Silence of the lamb”).</p>
+An optimized way to compress video files is <em>compression by prediction</em> that works in most of cases, with some exceptions ( first scene of “Silence of the lamb”).</p>
 <h2 id="video-formats">Video formats</h2>
 <p>There is no optimal video format for all cases, there is always a trade off between quality and bandwidth.
 Video files are made of 2 parts:</p>
 <ul>